zachinjapan/my-gatsby-blog/content/blog/Higher Order Functions/index.md

     either by taking them as arguments or by returning them, are called higher-order functions.

-The example above is an example of returning a function and having returned funccion inherit the outer scope function's variable
+The example above is an example of returning a function that inherits the outer scope's function's variable

 Here is an example of using a function as an input